• NCAA Championship Appearances – 2011, 2012

 • Coached A-Sun Scholar-Athlete of the Year - 2011

-A veteran of nearly two decades in collegiate coaching, head coach Jim Blankenship, who was named the 2012 A-Sun Coach of the Year, has built FGCU women's soccer into a yearly contender in the Atlantic Sun Conference and a rising program in the South Region in just six seasons.
-Blankenship started the program in 2007 and has since guided the Eagles to six straight double-digit win seasons, culminating with an Atlantic Sun regular season championship in 2010, 2011 and 2012.
-In 2011 and 2012 he also lead the Eagles to back-to-back A-Sun tournament championship and became the first team in the history of the university to make it to the NCAA Tournament.
+A veteran of nearly two decades in collegiate coaching, head coach Jim Blankenship, who was named the 2012 and 2013 A-Sun Coach of the Year, has built FGCU women's soccer into a yearly contender in the Atlantic Sun Conference and a rising program in the South Region in just seven seasons.
+Blankenship started the program in 2007 and has since guided the Eagles to seven straight double-digit win seasons, culminating with Atlantic Sun Regular Season Championships in 2010, 2011, 2012 and 2013.
+In 2011 and 2012 he also lead the Eagles to back-to-back A-Sun tournament championships and became the first team in the history of the university to make it to the NCAA Tournament.

-Blankenship has guided FGCU to a 71-29-13 overall record over the first six seasons of the program's existence, including a 40-10-9 mark in the A-Sun.
-Both of those win totals rank third in the conference over the last four years, and those results also include a 22-game home unbeaten streak in A-Sun that includes postseason play.
-Since joining the A-Sun in 2007, the Eagles lead the league in conference wins (40), fewest conference losses (10) and most conference ties (9).
-In their last 30 A-Sun games, FGCU sports a 24-2-4 record with a 69-6 goal differential.
-FGCU's 8-0-2 A-Sun record in 2010 was the 11th unblemished season in conference history and the sixth since the league left divisional play in 1999.
+Blankenship has guided FGCU to a 84-32-17 overall record over the first seven seasons of the program's existence, including a 47-9-9 mark in the A-Sun.
+Since joining the A-Sun in 2007, the Eagles lead the league in conference wins (47) and fewest conference losses (9).
+In their last four seasons in the A-Sun, FGCU sports a 29-2-6 record.
+FGCU's 8-0-2 A-Sun record in 2010 and 7-0-2 record in 2013 were the 11th and 12th unblemished seasons in conference history and two of seven since the league left divisional play in 1999.

-In his sixth year at the helm, Blankenship led FGCU to its third-straight regular season title and second-straight tournament crown.
+In his sixth season, Blankenship led FGCU to its third-straight regular season title and second-straight tournament crown.
 The team tied the program record for wins (14) and had a program-best 14-4-3 record and an impressive 7-1-1 record in the A-Sun.
 FGCU won the A-Sun Championship in the same fashion as last year, with a freshman scoring the game-winning goal in overtime for a 2-1 victory over Mercer.

-In his fifth year at the helm, FGCU women’s soccer team ended the 2011 campaign with a 14-5-2 overall record and animpressive 7-1-1 A-Sun mark, claiming back-to-back A-Sun regular season titlesand earning their first-ever A-Sun tournament championship.
+FGCU ended the 2011 campaign with a 14-5-2 overall record and animpressive 7-1-1 A-Sun mark, claiming back-to-back A-Sun regular season titlesand earning their first-ever A-Sun tournament championship.
 FGCU won the championship off a dramatic goal in double-overtime sending the Eagles into theNCAA Championship for the first time in program history.

 In his fourth year at the helm, Blankenship led FGCU to its first A-Sun regular season championship after finishing the season with an unblemished 8-0-2 conference record, while posting an 11-4-2 overall mark.
 The Eagles had a conference-best 11 shutouts under Blankenship's watch and received votes in the NSCAA South Region Poll.
 As the central part of a defense that only allowed two goals in A-Sun games, KC Correllus earned Player of the Year and Defensive Player of the Year.
 It was the first time the same player has won both honors since it's the defensive award's inception in 2007.
 Goalkeeper Stephanie Powers and midfielder Olivia Elias joined Correllus on the All-Conference first team, while defender Kat Hunter and forward Lindsay Haw made the second team.
 Newcomer Jenci Villaverde made an immediate mark on the program, earning a spot on the All-Freshmen team.
 Correllus and Elias also earned spots on the All-South Region first and third teams, respectively.